-Donors contributed more than $25.2 million last year to support Southern Illinois University Carbondale students and programs, a 25 percent increase over the previous year, according to SIU Chancellor Carlo Montemagno.
+Donors contributed more than $22.2 million last year to support Southern Illinois University Carbondale students and programs, an 11 percent increase over the previous year, according to SIU Chancellor Carlo Montemagno.

 “Our alumni and friends believe in SIU, and they are coming together to advance the university,” Montemagno said.
 “Their investment in our students and our future is incredibly important.
 On behalf of the entire campus community, I thank all donors for their support and confidence as we move forward to fulfill our vision for the university.